Share this article

 It’s mating season

 Unneatuered or unspayed cats are notorious for their noisy behavior during mating season – female cats may yowl for one week out of each month while a male cat might meow at any female they know is in heat.
-Many pet parents opt to get their cats spayed or neutered to avoid any furry surprises, and this usually stops the excessive meowing, too.
+Many pet parents opt to get their cats spayed or neutered to avoid any furry surprises, and this can sometimes stop excessive meowing, too.

 To communicate with other cats